prebid/prebid.github.io/dev-docs/how-to-add-a-new-video-bidder-adaptor.md

     // ... other code ...
 }

+adaptermanager.registerBidAdapter(new XYZBidAdapter, 'xyz', {
+  supportedMediaTypes: ['video']
+});
-module.exports = YourBidderAdapter;
+module.exports = XYZBidAdapter;
 {% endhighlight %}

 ## Step 3: Design your bid params

 Use the `bid.params` object for defining the parameters of your ad request.
 You can include tag ID, site ID, ad size, keywords, and other data, such as video bidding information.

-For more information about the kinds of information that can be passed using these parameters, see [the list of bidder parameters]({{site.github.url}}/dev-docs/bidders.html).
+For more information about the kinds of information that can be passed using these parameters, see [the list of bidder parameters]({{site.baseurl}}/dev-docs/bidders.html).

-In order to make sure your adaptor supports video, you'll need to:
+In order to make sure your adapter supports video, you'll need to:

-1. Add a `video` object to your adapter's bid parameters like the one in the [AppNexus AST adapter]({{site.github.url}}/dev-docs/bidders.html#appnexusAst).
+1. Add a `video` object to your adapter's bid parameters like the one in the [AppNexus AST adapter]({{site.baseurl}}/dev-docs/bidders.html#appnexusAst).
 To see an example showing how those video params are processed and added to the ad tag, see [the AST adapter's implementation of the `callBids` function](https://github.com/prebid/Prebid.js/blob/master/src/adapters/appnexusAst.js).

 2. Your bidder will have to support returning a VAST URL somewhere in its bid response.
-Each new bidder adaptor added to Prebid.js will have to support its own video URL.
+Each new bidder adapter added to Prebid.js will have to support its own video URL.
 For more information, see the implementation of [pbjs.buildMasterVideoTagFromAdserverTag](https://github.com/prebid/Prebid.js/blob/master/src/prebid.js#L656).

 ## Step 4: Send out bid requests